 Extending further still from the bar area you can enjoy an evening drink around the campfire whilst relaxing on canvas directors’ chairs.

-At the back of each tent, kikoi-style curtains separate a spacious en-suite bathroom.
+At the back of each tent, curtains separate a fairly spacious en-suite bathroom.
 Here you’ll find large white ceramic ‘his and hers’ sinks set into a beautiful wooden surface.
 Behind a partition is a proper flush toilet, and a second partition conceals a hot shower.
 There is also hanging space for your clothes.
 Soap, shampoo, shower gel and mosquito spray are useful extras.

-Our viewOn our last safari here, in December 2011, Impala Camp had a friendly atmosphere with an attentive team who tried their utmost to ensure you enjoy your stay – which accorded well with the feedback that we’ve consistently had from the many travellers that we send here.
-It’s a very comfortable yet down-to-earth camp that doesn’t charge top prices and thus has become a firm favourite in the Selous.
+On our last safari here in September 2019 Impala Camp had a really friendly atmosphere with an attentive team who tried their utmost to ensure you enjoy your stay.
+It’s a comfortable and down-to-earth camp that doesn’t charge top prices and has become a firm favourite in the Selous.

-Ideal length of stay: 3 nights to make the most of all the activities.
+- 3 nights to make the most of all the activities.

 Food & drink